 1. Acknowledges the bidding requirements included in the bidding documents,

 2. Agrees to perform all work that is necessary to complete the proposed work in the time specified.
 Work not covered by proposal will be paid for according to Article 1109.03, B.

 3. Certifies compliance with the provision of the Code of Iowa listed in the bidding documents,

 4. Gives an unsworn declaration on behalf of each person, firm, association, partnership, or corporation submitting a proposal, certifying that such person, firm, association, partnership, or corporation has not, either directly or indirectly, entered into any agreement, participated in any collusion, or otherwise taken any action in restraint of free competitive bidding in connection with such contract, and is not under debarment currently by the Federal government for a criminal violation which is reasonably related to bidding and contracting procedures,

-6. For Federal-aid contracts, certifies the bidder does not maintain segregated facilities.
+6. For Federal-aid contracts, certifies the bidder does not maintain segregated facilities, and

 G. The attention of the bidder, for the work covered by a proposal and referred to as this work, is directed to the fact that contracts for work other than the work covered in this proposal may have been awarded, are being advertised for letting on the same date as this work, or may be awarded in the future.

 H. Completion of work covered by this proposal may be contingent upon certain work covered by other contracts being performed on the project in advance of this work; likewise, completion of work covered by other contracts may be dependent upon completion of work covered by this proposal.

 I. The proposal will list types of work involving other contracts anticipated to be let on the same letting date or sometime within the contract period anticipated for this work.
 The contract documents will also list other governmental agencies, railroads, utilities, or other parties who will have work with which it is known that this work must be coordinated.